 Since the main Twin Peaks site we came to see was a restaurant, we made sure to time it for dinner.
 That’s right, I’m talking about the Double R Diner, frequented by just about every character in the series and home to the famous cherry pie and (excuse me) “damn fine cup of coffee” that became beacons of light and comfort for the characters in the gloom that was Twin Peaks.

 But you will be confused when you enter.
-Other than a parallelogram of pinkish neon tubes on the ceiling, the place where pies must go when they die looks nothing like the place where we were all mezmerized by the sultry swaying of an entranced Audrey Horne.
+Other than a parallelogram of pinkish neon tubes on the ceiling, the place where pies go when they die looks nothing like the place where we were all mesmerized by the sultry swaying of an entranced Audrey Horne.
 That’s because sometime around 2000, a fire walked with the interior so that the place had to be remodeled.
 Now, instead of the décor being stuck comfortably somewhere at 1960s truck stop, it’s now stuck awkwardly at 1980s teen hangout, with sparkly blue vinyl booths and pop culture kitsch on the walls.

 It was relatively crowded when we visited, so I was too embarrassed to take any pictures of the interior as a whole, but on a wall at the back of the restaurant near the bathroom were a bunch of pictures from the show, which seems like it would be tacit permission for picture taking.
 That, and the “Twin Peaks” painted in large letters on the front of the diner, the Twin Peaks mural at the back, and the menu inside that touts its film lineage mercilessly.
 I still didn’t.